Upper Camp Program

-The center of camp is the “Barn”, a circa 1820's German bank barn that houses the game room, reading center and camp director’s office.
-The campus has wooded and open areas where campers enjoy games, challenges, sports and the antics of our resident animals ("Cupcake" the pony and our alpacas "Harley", "Harry" and "Judd").
+The center of camp is the “Barn”, a circa 1790-1810 German bank barn that houses the game room, reading center and camp director’s office.
+The campus has wooded and open areas where campers enjoy games, challenges, sports and the antics of our resident animals ("Tessa" the pony, "Sunny" the horse and our alpacas "Harley" and "Judd").

 Camp Enrollment, Hours and Extended Care - Upper Camp at Hopwood runs Monday through Friday from 9:00 a.m. to 3:30 p.m. .
 The program is a full day / 5 day only program (2 week minimum enrollment).
 Hopwood provides before and after camp care from 6:30 a.m. to 9:00 a.m. and 3:30 p.m. to 5:30 p.m. for an additional charge.
 2 week minimum enrollment does not need to be consecutive.

 Non-Competitive Sports -Team sports are played daily and structured so that everyone participates without feeling uncomfortable about their skill level.
 Popular camp sports include Capture The Flag, Manhunt, Tennis, Archery, Gymnastics, Swimming, Volleyball, Kickball, Basketball, Softball and Challenge course.